platformeng/azure-functions-on-k8s/README.md

 The command to create the storage-account will then be:

-`az.cmd storage account create --resource-group $group --name $storageAccountName --location $location --kind $storageKind --sku $storageSku --access-tier $storageAccessTier --https-only $storageHttpsOnly`
+`az storage account create --resource-group $group --name $storageAccountName --location $location --kind $storageKind --sku $storageSku --access-tier $storageAccessTier --https-only $storageHttpsOnly`

 Finally we need to create the storage queue inside the new storage account.
 [The queue creation parameters are explained here](https://docs.microsoft.com/en-us/cli/azure/storage/queue?view=azure-cli-latest#az_storage_queue_create), but we will go through them.